Who is Elma Pazar? Meet the Love Island series 5 contestant and eyelash technician

 “If I could get Jack Fowler and Jack Fincham and merge them into one person, that would be my perfect guy,” she says.
 “The mix of both; I like the personality of them both.
 They are both quite funny.”

-Luckily, Elma also has eyes for a few of the boys actually taking part in the 2019 series.
+Elma also had eyes for a few of the boys actually taking part in the 2019 series.
 “At the moment I like Danny, who has just gone in.
-He’s pleasing to the eye,” she admits.
+He’s pleasing to the eye,” she admitted before entering the villa.
 “Tommy is nice too, but he’s quite young.
 His head gets turned a lot.”

 After arriving in the villa, Elma enjoyed some steamy dates with Danny and Anton.
 She was particularly impressed by Anton’s cooking and the pair flirted as they chatted about muscles and eyebrows.